2factorauth/twofactorauth/CONTRIBUTING.md

 ## Site Criteria

-The following section contains rough criteria and explanations regarding what websites should be listed on twofactorauth.org.
-If one of the following criteria is met, it belongs on twofactorauth.org:
+The following section contains rough criteria and explanations regarding what websites should be listed on dongleauth.info.
+If one of the following criteria is met, it belongs on dongleauth.info:

 1. **Personal Info/Image**: Any site that deals with personal info or a person's image.
 An example of a site with **Personal Info** would be their Amazon